 There was no issue with germination without soaking the seeds using the method below.

-Notice that the trays' soil level is not at the top like we usually plant microgreen seeds.
+Notice that the tray’s soil level is not as high as we usually plant microgreen seeds.
 Instead, the soil level is down to the first ledge on the Home Microgreens Tray ( a great feature our trays have).

 This is because we are going to cover these seeds with soil.
-Not to improve germination, but rather, the seed husks will be removed as the plant forces its way through the soil.
+Not to improve germination but to remove the seed husks as the plant forces its way through the soil.

 Here's how we plant Swiss chard seeds.
 We fill the tray with soil to the second ledge and mist it with water to wet that soil surface.